 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
 The bar chart shows how the performance of the Fund's ETF Shares (based on NAV) has varied from one calendar year to another over the periods shown.
-The table shows how the average annual total returns of the ETF Shares compare with those of the Fund's target index and other comparative indexes, which have investment characteristics similar to those of the Fund.
-The Spliced Mega Cap Index reflects the performance of the MSCI US Large Cap 300 Index through January 30, 2013, and the CRSP US Mega Cap Index thereafter.
+The table shows how the average annual total returns of the ETF Shares compare with those of the Fund's target index and another comparative index, which have investment characteristics similar to those of the Fund.
 Keep in mind that the Fund's past performance (before and after taxes) does not indicate how the Fund will perform in the future.
 Updated performance information is available on our website at vanguard.com/performance or by calling Vanguard toll-free at 800-662-7447.

-Annual Total Returns - Vanguard Mega Cap Index Fund ETF Shares 1
+Annual Total Returns - Vanguard S&P 500 Value Index Fund ETF Shares1

-1 The year-to-date return as of the most recent calendar quarter, which ended on September 30, 2023, was 15.89%.
+1 The year-to-date return as of the most recent calendar quarter, which ended on September 30, 2023, was 7.49%.